Ukraine, Russia gas deal may be just enough to get through winter

 VOLUME

-Russia is likely to deliver 5 billion cubic meters (bcm) of gas by the end of March, which should just be enough to meet demand.
+Russia is likely to deliver 5 billion cubic metres (bcm) of gas by the end of March, which should just be enough to meet demand.

 Ukraine's annual gas use is typically around 50 bcm, although this figure varies depending on weather conditions and economic output.